Skip to main content

 • SMO 1: Quality Assurance

 To support its members, IAPI organizes CPD around QA-related topics and has also highlighted results of reviews for its members.
 IAPI has also developed its own quality review software to be used by its members.
-Educational opportunities to allow students and non-members to understand all aspects of quality assurance and local reviews are also offered by IAPI. .
+Educational opportunities to allow students and non-members to understand all aspects of quality assurance and local reviews are also offered by IAPI.
 CPD programming around the quality management standards are being considered.
+An overall review of the existing quality assurance program and guidelines began in May 2023 and is in progress.

-A joint QA review will benefit the profession in Indonesia reducing overlaps between all bodies involved.
-IAPI is encouraged, in collaboration with other stakeholders, to ensure that the resulting system is in line with the international best practices formulated in SMO 1.
+As noted previously, a joint QA review could benefit the profession in Indonesia reducing overlaps and burdens between all parties involved.
+In collaboration with other stakeholders, the resulting system should remain in line with the international best practices formulated in SMO 1.

 Current Status: Review & Improve